 Public art: Temporary or permanent art — performing or visual, 2D or 3D, outdoor or indoor — to be exhibited in public, open spaces in Medford, such as a park, municipal building, or neighborhood square.
 We will pay attention to the particular qualities of a proposed site and how the project’s design fits in the site.
 The project should seek to create a memorable experience for the public.
+See some examples on our public art page.

 Projects that seek to enhance the vitality of Medford’s squares and business districts (for example, Medford Square, Haines Square, South Medford, Hillside, West Medford, Wellington, Station Landing, etc.) with cultural activities or displays that rely on visitors’ casual discovery or purposeful attendance.